camdez/honeybadger/README.md

 All metadata is optional, so pick and choose what is useful for your project.
-Keys and tags can be strings or keywords.  `:context` and `:request` supported nested values.
+Keys and tags can be strings or keywords.  `:context` and `:request` support nested values.
 If you're working with Ring, use the corresponding [ring-honeybadger][camdez-rh] library and the `:request` metadata will be populated for you.